MCN Fleet: Would I buy the Honda Africa Twin Adventure Sports?

 It’s madness.
 Even worse, they’re not even used in a consistent manner between different screen functions.
 It’s like they gave a bag of buttons to ten 8-year-olds and told them to do whatever they wanted, so long as they didn’t agree on a system.
 And they’re not backlit – so good luck finding anything you need after dark.
 An awful cluster.

-Update 1: Has Honda's Africa Twin come of age?
+Update One: Has Honda’s Africa Twin come of age?

 The Honda Africa Twin holds a special allure for me.
 I loved the last of the old breed and have covered a lot of miles on the new version – including riding 2100 miles from Oslo to Nordkapp on a DCT version in 2017.